This article was updated in August 2023.

 Short-Term Humanitarian Protections for Humanitarian Parolees

-In the short term, there are 2 temporary humanitarian options that might become available between the end of 2023 and 2024.
+In the short term, there are 2 temporary humanitarian options available between the end of 2023 and 2025.

 1.Temporary Protected Status (TPS)